fischerphilipp/CloudSyncMonitor/README.md

 To generate a refresh token follow these steps:

 1. Go to https://services.cloud.netapp.com/refresh-token
-2. Sign in with the same user account and passwort used for accessing NetApp Cloud Sync.
+2. Sign in with the same user account and password used for accessing NetApp Cloud Sync.
 3. Generate a refresh token and copy or save it somewhere.
 This will be needed during the Logic App deployment

 Some remarks on the refresh token: